 Know exactly what and how to practice in order to achieve your next musical goal

 I’ve performed on some of the most renowned classical music stages in the world, and I’m here to tell you that your passion for the music is just as important as the competitions you win or the goals you achieve.

 In the long run as a violinist, the most important thing is not how many hours you practice each day -- but how much you love to play.

-Students who love playing the violin and want help with overcoming technical issues and resolving questions they have
+love to play -- and want help with overcoming technical issues and resolving questions they have

-Younger students with a true passion for the violin
+are younger students with a passion for the violin

 Ultimately, I accept students based on their deep love of violin-playing.
 If you’re interested in studying with me or in having your child take private lessons with me, click the button below to get in touch.